-On February 20, 2020 we entered into a dealer manager agreement (the "Dealer Manager Agreement"), whereby Gladstone Securities will act as the exclusive dealer manager in connection with our offering (the "Offering") of up to (i) 20,000,000 shares of our Series F Preferred Stock on a "reasonable best efforts" basis (the "Primary Offering"), and (ii) 6,000,000 shares of Series F Preferred Stock pursuant to our distribution reinvestment plan (the "DRIP") to those holders of the Series F Preferred Stock who participate in such DRIP.
-The Series F Preferred Stock is registered with the SEC pursuant to a registration statement on Form S-3 (File No. 333-236143), as the same may be amended and/or supplemented (the "Registration Statement"), under the Securities Act of 1933, as amended, and will be offered and sold pursuant to a prospectus supplement, dated February 20, 2020, and a base prospectus dated February 11, 2020 relating to the Registration Statement (the "Prospectus").
+On February 20, 2020 we entered into a dealer manager agreement, as amended on February 9, 2023 (together, the "Dealer Manager Agreement"), whereby Gladstone Securities acts as the exclusive dealer manager in connection with our offering (the "Offering") of up to (i) 20,000,000 shares of our Series F Preferred Stock on a "reasonable best efforts" basis (the "Primary Offering"), and (ii) 6,000,000 shares of Series F Preferred Stock pursuant to our distribution reinvestment plan (the "DRIP") to those holders of the Series F Preferred Stock who participate in such DRIP.
+The Series F Preferred Stock is registered with the SEC pursuant to a registration statement on Form S-3 (File No. 333-268549), as the same may be amended and/or supplemented (the "2022 Registration Statement"), under the Securities Act of 1933, as amended, and are offered and sold pursuant to a prospectus supplement, dated February 9, 2023, and a base prospectus dated November 23, 2022 relating to the 2022 Registration Statement (the "Prospectus").
+During the years ended December 31, 2020, 2021 and 2022, the Series F Preferred Stock was registered with the SEC pursuant to the 2020 Registration Statement, and offered and sold pursuant to a prospectus supplement, dated February 20, 2020, and a base prospectus dated February 11, 2020.

-Under the Dealer Manager Agreement, Gladstone Securities, as dealer manager, will provide certain sales, promotional and marketing services to the Company in connection with the Offering, and the Company will pay Gladstone Securities (i) selling commissions of 6.0% of the gross proceeds from sales of Series F Preferred Stock in the Primary Offering (the "Selling Commissions"), and (ii) a dealer manager fee of 3.0% of the gross proceeds from sales of Series F Preferred Stock in the Primary Offering (the "Dealer Manager Fee").
-No Selling Commissions or Dealer Manager Fee shall be paid with respect to Shares sold pursuant to the DRIP.
+Under the Dealer Manager Agreement, Gladstone Securities, as dealer manager, provides certain sales, promotional and marketing services to the Company in connection with the Offering, and the Company pays Gladstone Securities (i) selling commissions of 6.0% of the gross proceeds from sales of Series F Preferred Stock in the Primary Offering (the "Selling Commissions"), and (ii) a dealer manager fee of 3.0% of the gross proceeds from sales of Series F Preferred Stock in the Primary Offering (the "Dealer Manager Fee").
+No Selling Commissions or Dealer Manager Fee are paid with respect to Shares sold pursuant to the DRIP.
 Gladstone Securities may, in its sole discretion, reallow a portion of the Dealer Manager Fee to participating broker-dealers in support of the Offering.